giellalt/lang-chr/chr.md

-Adjective inflection
+Noun inflection
-The Cherokee language adjectives compare.
+The Cherokee language nouns inflect in cases.

+Proper noun inflection
+The Cherokee language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.